thottiamrp/modernweb-2019dec9/Labs/Ch03B-CSS/6boxmodel/README.md

 1. Change your nav links to look more like buttons
     * change the display to inline-block
     * give a width and height
-    * use passing to make the text more readable
+    * use padding to make the text more readable